KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 ### Convert pscustomboject into a hashtable

-TTo continue on from the last seciton, you can dynamically walk the properties and create a hashtable from them.
+To continue on from the last seciton, you can dynamically walk the properties and create a hashtable from them.

     $hashtable = @{}
     foreach( $property in $myobject.psobject.properties.name )